JerZaw/proyecto-iot-gr16-infind-2024/README.md

 what's left for sure:
 NODE-RED:
-- config message
-- OTA message
-- mongodb
-- ?????
+- Telegram as origin for brightness message - change in both nodered and arduino?